-The Frontline AIDS partnership is made up of 54 partners working in over 100 countries around the world – the largest global partnership of community and civil society organisations working together to end AIDS – headquartered in the UK and South Africa.
+The Frontline AIDS partnership is made up of 54 partners working in over 100 countries – one of the world’s largest global partnerships of community and civil society organisations working together to end AIDS – headquartered in the UK and South Africa.
+We are working with our partners to capture the impact of an uncertain funding climate, secure alternative sustainable financing and lobby governments to minimise disruption to services.

 frontline aids AND PARTNERS in the news